Technical Information and Tips

 Click here to view the Tech information for Google Earth Pro

-Twitter is a microblogging tool for people to send quick messages ("tweets") about what they are doing, thinking, or learning.
-Tweets are limited to 280 characters, including spaces!
-You can learn more about Twitter use in education on this page.
-Geo and Meri's recent tweets show in the sidebar of each episode.
-They often tweet during the week when they don't have time to write a whole new post.
-To follow their tweets without visiting their blog (and to follow others, such as @teachersfirst), you will need a free Twitter account.
-Many teachers set up a class Twitter account.
-Once you create an account, follow @SFLGlobeTracker (their Twitter name).
+View Geo and Meri's recent X posts in the sidebar of each episode.
+They often post during the week when they don't have time to write a whole new blog entry.
+To follow their posts without visiting their blog (and to follow others, such as @teachersfirst), you will need a free X account.
+Many teachers set up a class X account.
+Once you create an account, follow @SFLGlobeTracker.

-For extra fun, why not log into your class Twitter account and send Geo and Meri a message by specifically MENTIONING them in a tweet.
-To do this, write a tweet and include @SFLGlobeTracker.
+For extra fun, why not log into your class X account and send Geo and Meri a message by specifically MENTIONING them in a tweet/post.
+To do this, write a post and include @SFLGlobeTracker.
 Geo and Meri might respond directly to your class.
-Some examples of tweets Geo and Meri will receive and read:
+Some examples of tweets/posts Geo and Meri will receive and read:

 Did @SFLGlobeTracker find any clues in the museum?